 (1) Where no provision is made by law or by these Rules, the previous practice of this Court shall be followed or if there be no such practice, or if there is doubt as to what is the correct procedure, the Court may direct (and ex parte if it thinks fit) what shall be done in each particular instance, or that the procedure that has been adopted shall be sufficient.

-(2) A step taken in accordance with a direction given under paragraph (1) shall be deemed to be regular and sufficient.
+(2) A step taken in accordance with a direction given under subrule (1) shall be deemed to be regular and sufficient.

-(3) A direction given under paragraph (1) is subject to review at any time by the Court, and such further or other directions may be given as the Court thinks necessary or proper in the interests of justice.
+(3) A direction given under subrule (1) is subject to review at any time by the Court, and such further or other directions may be given as the Court thinks necessary or proper in the interests of justice.

+[Rule 2 amended in Gazette 28 Jun 2011 p.
+2552.]

 3. Publication of written reasons for judgment

 Where a judgment is pronounced in a cause or matter, either by the Court of Appeal or a single Judge, and the reasons and opinion of a Judge are reduced to writing, it is sufficient to state orally the opinion of the Judge without stating the reasons for the opinion, but his written reasons and opinion shall be then published by delivering them to the proper officer.